-You can donate to have a reef deployed on the coast and filter 11 million gallons of water and grow 500 fish and crabs annually.
-Protect our resources from your couch!
+You can donate to have a reef deployed on the coast and filter 10 million gallons of water and grow 500 fish and crabs annually.
+Protect our resources from the comfort of your couch!

 The reefs will be deployed across coastal Alabama.
 Including Dog River, Fowl River, Dauphin Island, Orange Beach and Perdido Bay.
 The reefs thrive anywhere south of Fairhope and will grow and nurture sea life.
 They are especially effective for filtering water in areas with limited tidal flow such as the canals of Ono Island, Dauphin Island and Orange Beach, but they grow and attract fish everywhere.
 The stars on the map are examples and not the only places that the reefs can go.
 The reefs can go under any wharf or dock.

 The reefs tie between four pilings and float up and down with the tide.

 Each reef is like a nursery and supports 500 new fish and crabs annually.